Umbrellla777/Umbrellla777-bot-ENG-/README.md

-pkg install -y python3 # Installing the YAP Interpreter python 3 git clone https://github.com/Umbrellla777/Umbrellla777-bot-ENG- # After installing git, download the repository with the script cd Umbrellla777-bot-ENG- # Go to the directory with the script chmod +777 install.sh # We give all the rights to the file, including for execution sh install.sh # Running the script cd .. # Exit to from the directory Umbrellla777-bot-ENG-
+pkg install -y python3 # Installing the YAP Interpreter python 3 git clone https://github.com/Umbrellla777/Umbrellla777-bot-ENG- # After installing git, download the repository with the script cd Umbrellla777-bot-ENG- # Go to the directory with the script sh install.sh # Running the script cd .. # Exit to from the directory Umbrellla777-bot-ENG-
 ```